Crestwood Curling Club: Champions

 The Crestwood Curling Club boasts two provincial men's, four provincial women's champion rinks, and two national women's championship teams.

 Skip Tom Reed, Kevin Byrne, Tony Rankel and Lorne Reed would win the Crestwood's first men's provincial championship.
 That team would go on to have a 6–5 record at the 1977 Macdonald Brier.
 In 1979, skip Paul Devlin, John Hunter, Pat Ryan and Derek Devlin won the Crestwood's second provincial men's title.
 They would go on to have a 6–5 record at the 1979 Macdonald Brier.

-The first women's provincial championship team from the Crestwood was in 1966 with skip Gail Lee, Hazel Jamieson, Sharon Harrington and June Coyle winning not only the women's provincial title, but the national title as well.
+The first women's provincial championship team from the Crestwood was in 1966 with skip Gail Lee, Hazel Jamison, Sharon Harrington and June Coyle winning not only the women's provincial title, but the national title as well.
 In 1968, a similar team with Jamieson skipping, and Lee, Jackie Spencer and Coyle won another provincial and national title.
 In 1982 and 1983, skip Cathy Shaw won back to back provincial title.
 Her 1982 team included Karen Jones, Sandra Rippel (Jenkins) and Donna Martineau.
 They went 7–3 at the 1982 Scott Tournament of Hearts and lost in a tie-breaker.
 Her 1983 team consisted of Christine Jurgenson, Rippel and Penny Ryan.
 They went 7–3 at the 1983 Scott Tournament of Hearts, and lost in the final.